-- The person responsible for overseeing the provision for children with SEN is The Head Teacher- Jackie Moss - The person co-ordinating the day to day provision of education for pupils with SEN is the SENCo- Janine Barratt - There are other professional agencies that visit into school to work with individual children, such as, Speech and Language Therapist, Think Children Councillors, SFSS. - Teachers are responsible for the progress of children with SEN during the time they are in their class.
+- The person responsible for overseeing the provision for children with SEN is the Head Teacher Janine barratt - The person co-ordinating the day to day provision of education for pupils with SEN is the SENCo- Michelle Gough - There are other professional agencies that visit into school to work with individual children, such as, Speech and Language Therapist, SFSS. - Teachers are responsible for the progress of children with SEN during the time they are in their class.
 It is their responsibility to direct support staff to support the needs of these pupils in order that they make at least expected progress. - Governors are responsible for monitoring the provision and progress for pupils with SEN in the school as a whole, the effectiveness of the SEN policy and the schools SEN work.
 This will be reported annually to parents.